fubarhouse/ansible-role-nodejs/README.md

 - 2.0.0
 ````

 Note: In order for this role to do what it does, it uses a script which includes the nvm script to make the function available.
 This is stored as a file which is then executed from the $PATH.
-You may configure where this binary is installed, however the task associated to this is executed by the `root` user.
+You may configure where the file is stored for execution, however the task associated to this is executed by the `root` user.
 ````yaml
 nvm_symlink_exec: /usr/local/bin/nvm
 ````